jugmac00/til/bash/use-output-of-command-as-argument-for-another-command.md

+There is a security issue with this way - at least when you handle sensitive data.

+I will update this article next Monday.

+Thanks to @asottile for reporting!

 # How do you use the output of one bash command as an argument for another command?

 At my hoster ( https://flyingcircus.io/ ), the `mysql` root password is stored in a config file.